In This Article

 Though I resented my vegetable-filled morning at first, a miracle happened: My “salad” sustained me until 3 p.m.
 I’m usually the type of gal that falls into the “always hungry” category, so I practically felt like I’d walked on water when I looked at the clock late that afternoon.

-The Benefits of Eating Salad for Breakfast
+Benefits of Eating Salad for Breakfast

 Then came the next miracle.
 I felt so healthy and proud of myself that I turned down an offer to get In-N-Out for lunch.
 While it might not seem like a big deal to you, this is only the second time in 26 years of existence that I’ve ever said “no” to In-N-Out (don’t ask about the first).
 I was feelin’ good.

-In an effort to put leftovers to use, I endeavored to put a soft-boiled egg over a bed of Brussels sprouts salad.
-Unfortunately, I overcooked my egg and ended up with a boiled egg and Brussels sprouts, the most fragrant breakfast in the history of humanity.
+In an effort to put leftovers to use, I endeavored to put a soft-boiled egg over a bed of brussels sprouts salad.
+Unfortunately, I overcooked my egg and ended up with a boiled egg and brussels sprouts, the most fragrant breakfast in the history of humanity.
 (I was not popular in the kitchen that morning.)

 Turns out, this added fat went a long way in keeping me full longer, and I lasted all the way to late lunch without gnawing on my arm.
 High five!

 Day five just happened to be none other than Halloween.
 Every sane human knows that the most appropriate thing to eat for breakfast on Halloween (and the morning after) is Halloween candy.
-So, when faced with a bowl of Reese’s and a bag of lettuce you can only imagine which road I wanted to take.
-The orange wrappers seduced me, whispering promises of peanut butter and chocolate and happiness.
+So, when faced with a bowl of Reese’s and a bag of lettuce, you can only imagine which road I wanted to take.
+The orange wrappers seduced me, whispering promises of peanut butter and sugar and happiness.

-I considered how to reconcile my need for both salad and sweets, and decided on fruit salad.
+I considered how to reconcile my need for both salad and sweets, and I decided on fruit salad.
 I wasn’t totally sure if this counted, but since there was no salad referee in my kitchen at that moment, it counted.

 You should also know: I ate a mound of Halloween candy later that night.
-I felt really bad for a moment… then I grabbed another Snickers.
+I felt really bad for a moment…then I grabbed another Snickers.